Rice Paper Dumplings Recipe (pan sear or air fry)

 - Keep the work surface slightly damp.
 Moist your work surface (e.g. a big cutting board) so that the rice paper sheets won’t stick to the surface.

 - One to two rice paper sheets per dumpling.
 If you are new to using rice paper, two sheets will be easier to handle when rolling.
 Also if you want bigger dumplings that can hold more fillings, use two sheets per dumpling.
-The downside is that the ends are a bit chewy because there’s triple/quadruple layers.
-For the reference, I use one sheet for a little over 1 tablespoon filling per dumpling.
+The downside is that the ends are a bit chewy because there are triple/quadruple layers.
+For reference, I use one sheet for a little over 1 tablespoon filling per dumpling.

 - Brush the dumpling tray with a thin layer of oil to keep them from sticking to the surface as you work through the batch.

-- Cover the dumplings with a slightly damp paper towel to keep the rice wrapped dumplings from drying.
+- Cover the dumplings with a slightly damp paper towel to keep the rice-wrapped dumplings from drying.

-- Use ceramic or non-stick skillet when pan-frying so the dumplings are less likely to stick and easier to flip.
+- Use a ceramic or non-stick skillet when pan-frying so the dumplings are less likely to stick and easier to flip.

 - Eat right away!
 These dumplings taste the freshest and most crispy when they are fresh out of the pan so enjoy them right away or they’ll turn soft.